jedisct1/libsodium.js/README.md

 the symbols from the original library.
 This includes undocumented, untested, deprecated, low-level and easy to misuse functions.

-The `crypto_pwhash_*` function set is included in both versions.
+The `crypto_pwhash_*` function set is only included in the sumo version.

-The sumo version is slightly larger than the standard version, and should be used only if you really need the extra symbols it provides.
+The sumo version is slightly larger than the standard version, reserves more memory, and should be used only if you really need the extra symbols it provides.

 ### Compilation